FrancesCoronel/personal-website-v3/_posts/2015-03-29-change-your-icons-yosemite.md

 [IconArchive](https://www.iconarchive.com/ "IconArchive") for a broader range of options.

-If you like the app icons I show in these pictures, then you’re welcome to download them from my Dropbox.
+If you like the app icons I show in these pictures, then you're welcome to download them from my Dropbox.

 [![Bubble Icons - Default